 Slow rendering frames

-This metric is the percentage of frames that were frozen for a specific screen.
-Specifically, this metric is the percentage of screen instances during which more than 0.1% of frames took longer than 700 ms to render.
+This metric is the percentage of user sessions that experienced a noticeable amount of slow rendering for a specific screen.
+Specifically, this metric is the percentage of screen instances during which more than 50% of frames took longer than 16 ms to render.

 Frozen frames

-This metric is the percentage of frames that were slow to render for a specific screen.
-Specifically, this metric is the percentage of screen instances during which more than 50% of frames took longer than 16 ms to render.
+This metric is the percentage of user sessions that experienced a noticeable amount of frozen frames for a specific screen.
+Specifically, this metric is the percentage of screen instances during which more than 0.1% of frames took longer than 700 ms to render.

 Track, view, and filter performance data

-To view real time performance data, make sure that your app uses a Performance Monitoring SDK version that's compatible with real time data processing.
-Learn more.
+To view real-time performance data, make sure that your app uses a Performance Monitoring SDK version that's compatible with real-time data processing.
+Learn more about real-time performance data.

 Track key metrics in your dashboard

-Add your key metrics to your dashboard to learn how they're trending.
+To learn how your key metrics are trending, add them to your metrics board at the top of the Performance dashboard.
 You can quickly identify regressions by seeing week-over-week changes or verify that recent changes in your code are improving performance.

-The dashboard shows collected metric data over time, both in graphical form and as a numerical percentage change.
+The metrics board shows collected metric data over time, both in graphical form and as a numerical percentage change.

 Learn more about using the dashboard.